Long-Term Disability Insurance

 • your participation in a felony.

-In addition, the PEF Membership Benefits Program’s Long-Term Disability insurance includes the following features:
+In addition, the PEF MBP’s Long-Term Disability insurance includes the following features:

-• Retro Disability benefit–pays benefits retroactively to the first day of disability if you are hospitalized within 48 hours of disability, and then remain hospitalized continuously for fourteen (14) days or more, and remain totally disabled through the end of the Elimination Period.
+• Retro Disability benefit–pays benefits retroactively to the first day of disability if you are continuously hospitalized for 14 days or more at the onset of disability and remain disabled at the end of the Elimination Period.
+The Retro Disability benefit is paid in a lump sum and is not offset by other benefits.

 • Residual Disability–you do not need to be Totally Disabled during the Elimination Period.

-• Return-to-work benefit–the plan pays a Return-to-Work benefit if you return to work on a part-time basis.
+• Return-to-work benefit–pays a Return-to-Work benefit if you return to work on a part-time basis.

 • Rehabilitation benefit–pays a Rehabilitation benefit if you participate in a rehabilitation program approved by Sun Life.